KarrieK/pandas_data_cleaning/README.md

 df2.head()
 ```

+Our example above is a pretty straightforward replacement but what if we need to do something a little more complicated?
+We want to clean only a segment of our data set based on a condition.
+We need a conditional replacement.

+df.loc[(df['CCG_CLEAN'] == 'LEEDS') & (df['POSTCODE'] == 'LS8'), ['CCG_CLEAN']] = 'LEEDS NORTH CCG'

+In this code we are selecting the column CCG_CLEAN where the string is Leeds and the column postcode, where the postcode is LS8.
+Then we are replacing the value Leeds with LEEDS NORTH CCG based upon that criteria.
+It's a bit clunky to look at but when cleaning it's a slice of magic.

 ###Converting data types

 When you upload your csv to pandas, it might not automatically detect that the correct data type for a number.